Geography & Environmental Studies, BA

 Focus of Study

 GES features award-winning faculty with diverse interests that create high-impact learning opportunities for students in inclusive, small-group settings, both inside and outside the classroom.
 GES is one of UCCS’ ‘Unique and High-Need Programs.’
 GES offers minors in GES, Geology, and Sustainability, and a certificate in GIScience.
+Program faculty offer a range of diverse research interests and run four on-campus labs.

 Program Requirements